JasonCanCode/CRUDE-Futures/README.md

 }
 ```

+If you don't provide a logging block, a default logger will be used.
+The default logger only prints to the console in a DEBUG build.
+If you don't want CRUDE to print to the console, you can turn off the default logger by calling `CRUDE.useDefaultLogger(false)`.

 ## Mappable Models

 While CRUDE is intended for use with structs, it can be used with classes and even managed objects (to an extent).